owensgroup/RXMesh/README.md

     vertex_color(vh, 2) = 0.6;
     ```

-- **Iterators** are used during query operations to iterate over the output mesh element.
+- **Iterators** are used during query operations to iterate over the output of the query operation.
 The type of iterator defines the type of mesh element iterated on e.g., `VertexIterator` iterates over vertices which is the output of `VV`, `EV`, or `FV` query operations.
 Since query operations are only supported on the device, iterators can be only used inside the kernel.
 Iterators are usually populated internally.

   - Example: Iterating over faces
       ```c++